Beginners Interactive NetLogo Dictionary (BIND)

 Sleep: The body performs most of its recovery while sleeping.
 If you don't get enough sleep, you will not be providing enough opportunity for recovery, so you will find it difficult to gain muscle.

-Intensity: How hard you works in the weight room affects how effective you are at recruiting all of your muscle fibers.
+Intensity: How hard you work in the weight room affects how effective you are at recruiting all of your muscle fibers.
 The greater the number of fibers recruited, the greater the growth stimulus, assuming appropriate recovery is provided for.

 Genetic: The ratio of slow twitch to fast twitch muscle fibers plays a large role in how much muscle an individual is capable of developing.
 Someone with a majority of fibers that exhibit slow twitch characteristics will have high endurance, but the potential to develop only moderate muscle mass.
 An individual with a majority of fibers with fast twitch characteristics will have the potential to develop considerable muscle mass, but low endurance.